dobraczka/kiez/NEW_IN_THIS_RELEASE.md

-New in 0.3.1
+New in 0.3.2
 ============

-- Relaxed some version constraints of dependencies
+- Fixed some version constraints of dependencies
-- Enhanced documentation and some type hint problems